CT scan: Cardiac

 To better visualize the anatomy, post-processing of the images is common.
 Most common are multiplanar reconstructions (MPR) and volume rendering.
 For more complex anatomies and procedures, such as heart valve interventions, a true 3D reconstruction or a 3D print is created based on these CT images to gain a deeper understanding.

 Abdomen and pelvis

-CT is an accurate technique for diagnosis of abdominal diseases like Crohn's disease, GIT bleeding, and diagnosis and staging of cancer, as well as follow-up after cancer treatment to assess response.
+CT is an accurate technique for diagnosis of abdominal diseases such as Crohn's disease, GIT bleeding, and diagnosis and staging of cancer, as well as follow-up after cancer treatment to assess response.
 It is commonly used to investigate acute abdominal pain.

-Non-enhanced computed tomography is today the gold standard for diagnosing urinary stones.
-The size, volume and density of stones can be estimated to help clinicians guide further treatment; size is especially important in predicting spontaneous passage of a stone.
+Non-contrast-enhanced CT scans are the gold standard for diagnosing kidney stone disease.
+They allow clinicians to estimate the size, volume, and density of stones, helping to guide further treatment; with size being especially important in predicting the time to spontaneous passage of a stone.

 Axial skeleton and extremities

 For the axial skeleton and extremities, CT is often used to image complex fractures, especially ones around joints, because of its ability to reconstruct the area of interest in multiple planes.
 Fractures, ligamentous injuries, and dislocations can easily be recognized with a 0.2 mm resolution.
 With modern dual-energy CT scanners, new areas of use have been established, such as aiding in the diagnosis of gout.